 Support local businesses!
 Sample culinary delights regarded across the world and get a real flavour for the Highlands.

-Enjoy a warming meal in the capital of the Highlands at the Highland Lassie’s Oakwood Restaurant in Inverness or treat yourself to sweet treats at Corner on the Square in Beauly, An Talla restaurant on Loch Ness, or the Coffee Bothy at the Smiddy in Contin.
+Enjoy a warming meal in the capital of the Highlands at one of the excellent restaurants or treat yourself to sweet treats at Corner on the Square in Beauly and An Talla restaurant on Loch Ness.

 Tuck into juicy scallops at the Ceilidh Place in Ullapool or fresh langoustines at the Michelin-star Loch Bay restaurant on the pretty waterfront of Stein on Skye.
 Further east, you can enjoy delicious minted lamb at the Courtroom in Dornoch or succulent venison burgers at Bijou by the Sea in Buckie.

-Beat the winter chill with a warming dram of whisky from the Ben Nevis Distillery in Lochaber or a sip of gin from the Dunnet Bay Distillery in Caithness, or enjoy a pint of local ale by the award-winning Cairngorm Brewery.
+Beat the winter chill with a warming dram of whisky from the Royal Lochnagar Distillery in Ballater, a sip of gin from the Dunnet Bay Distillery in Caithness, or enjoy a pint of local ale by the award-winning Cairngorm Brewery.